A short bio

 On the recommendation of a Futures.io member, I take Kevin Davey’s Strategy Factory Workshop , and all the pieces start to fall into place.
 I commence build trading systems, ignore the best practices of system development that I learned, and pay the price.
 I then return to the best practices I learned and amazingly, things work again.
 I learn a lot from Perry Kaufman, Linda Bradford-Raschke, and others.

 I start diving into diversification and portfolio building.
-I outgrow my FIO algo journal launch this website.
+I outgrow my FIO algo journal.
 Everything in this timeline has brought me to this point.
 I launch this website.